LoyolaChicagoBooks/introcs-csharp/rst/compoundconditions.rst

 to be a US Representative only, or is eligible for both offices, or is eligible for neither.

+This exercise could be done by making an exhaustive treatment of all possible combinations of age and citizenship.
+Try to avoid that.
+(Note the paragraph just before this exercise.)

 ..   java short circuit